“2020 is the year of the distributor, the year of the dealer, the year of engagement.”

 To compound the challenge, many of the people who we are responsible for preparing and enabling for success are working remotely, virtually.
 There is often a significant drop-off in our ability to be effective communicators when we’re not in person.

 Local dealers are essential, long-term, long-established members of their communities and they can get closer to our customers than we ever will be able to.
 That’s the reality.
 We need them for that.
-Most of us have at least, you know, a few that we absolutely love, and would never want to replace.
+Most of us have at least a few that we absolutely love, and would never want to replace.
 They really share our vision for the brand.
 They have great customer relationships and also sell a lot of products.

 A staggering investment in content